mpanighetti/dnd5e-classes/warlock/endless-hunger-patron.md

 The magic of your otherworldly patron grants you the following benefits:

 - **Bonus Spells.** When you gain warlock spell slots specified in the Endless Hunger Spells table, you thereafter always have the listed spells known and prepared.
-They count as warlock spells for you, but they don’t count against the number of spells you know or can prepare.
+They count as warlock spells for you, but they don't count against the number of spells you know or can prepare.
 - **Free Casting.** You can cast one of your leveled spells from the Endless Hunger Spells table without expending a spell slot.
-You must finish a long rest before you use this benefit again, unless you cast a spell of a different level.
+You must finish a Long Rest before you use this benefit again, unless you cast a spell of a different level.
 - **Mystic Arcanum Additions.** When you choose a spell to learn using Mystic Arcanum, the following spells are added to the list of options, as long as you meet the warlock level requirements for the given spell level: _arcane sword, blade barrier, chain lightning, heroes' feast, meteor swarm, mind blank, prismatic spray, shapechange,_ and _teleport_.

 ##### Endless Hunger Spells